Sreevarshan-fin/2_Credit-Risk-Analysis/README.md

 ├── requirements.txt         # Project dependencies
 └── .gitignore               # Files excluded from version control
 ```

-## Data and Validation Strategy

-The dataset included two years of historical loan data:

-* February 2022 to February 2024 for training and validation
-* March 2024 to May 2024 as an out-of-time test set

-Using an out-of-time dataset ensured the model was evaluated on future, unseen data, which is critical in real-world credit risk modeling.
-This helped confirm that the model could generalize beyond the period it was trained on.

----

-## Features Used in the Model

-The data was grouped into three major feature categories:

-* Customer features capturing borrower profile attributes
-* Loan features describing loan structure and purpose
-* Bureau features reflecting historical credit behavior and repayment patterns

-Together, these features allowed the model to capture both **who the borrower is** and **how they have behaved financially in the past**.

----

-## Target Definition

-The modeling task was framed as a binary classification problem, where the target variable represented whether a borrower defaulted or not.
-This aligns with standard probability-of-default modeling used across banks and NBFCs.

----

 ## Preparing the Data for Modeling